chainpoint/chainpoint-core/README.md

 ?
 Will this Core use Bitcoin mainnet or testnet?
 Testnet ?
 Enter your Instance's Public IP Address: 3.17.78.45

+You will need at least 4000000 Satoshis (0.04 BTC) to join the Chainpoint Network!

 Initializing Lightning wallet...
 Create new address for wallet...
 Creating Docker secrets...